 Divorce is a highly emotional, complicated time.
 And that’s the best-case scenario.
-Many factors create difficulty and wreak havoc on your personal life in the process of ending a marriage.
-And dealing with health issues during divorce only makes things worse.
+Many factors wreak havoc on your personal life in the process of ending a marriage.
+And dealing with health issues during a divorce only makes things more difficult.

-Health Issues And How They Can Affect Your Divorce
+Health Issues And How They Affect Your Divorce

 We’re talking about serious health issues in divorce.
-Things as cancer, chronic conditions, and potentially life-threatening ailments.
+Things like cancer, chronic conditions, and potentially life-threatening ailments.

 These raise all manner of problems, from practical concerns to deep ethical and moral dilemmas.
 It causes some people to reconsider divorce in the first place.
-Some argue that it’s a spouse’s duty to stick it out and care for their partner.
+Many argue that it’s a spouse’s duty to stick it out and care for their partner.
+The whole, “In sickness and in health” thing.

 It may look like one spouse is abandoning the other in a time of great need, whether that’s true or not.